 Resolving Personal Injury Cases Through Negotiation

 To those suffering serious personal injuries due to the negligent acts or omissions of another, the specter of protracted litigation can be extremely undesirable and daunting.
-Fortunately, the lion's share of personal injury claims reach settlement long before a trial becomes necessary, often through intense negotiation between the victim's legal representative and the defendant and his or her insurance carrier.
+Fortunately, the lion's share of personal injury claims reaches settlement long before a trial becomes necessary, often through intense negotiation between the victim's legal representative and the defendant and his or her insurance carrier.

 These discussions will almost always involve analysis of the injuries claimed, the type of medical treatment already received and likely to be required in the future, the facts of the accident itself and other critical facts.
 Because insurance adjusters will do everything in their power to minimize or deny claims, an aggressive attorney can be an accident victim's most important ally.